cyberang3l/mtbmaps-garmin/README.md

 # How to use

+1. Go to http://frikart.no/garmin/velgkart.html and download `Topo Summer II` and install it in your device (read the installation manual)
-All you should need to do is run the `make` script, and you should hopefully get a gmapsupp file called `YYYY-MM-DD-mtbmap-norway.img` in the `out` directory.
+2. Generate the MTB map overlay by running the `make` command after you clone this repository.
+If everything works, you should find a gmapsupp file named `YYYY-MM-DD-mtbmap-norway.img` in the `out` directory.
 All you need to do then is to copy this file in the `Garmin` directory of your device.
-You will end up with the file:
+You will end up with the file: `Garmin/YYYY-MM-DD-mtbmap-norway.img`.
-`Garmin/YYYY-MM-DD-mtbmap-norway.img`.
+3. Start your device, go to:
+   `Menu → Settings → Activity Profiles → select profile → Navigation → Configure Maps`
+4. Disable all maps
+5. Enable only the `OSM Topo Summer II` and `MTB Map Norway` maps

 # Useful map development resources: